NicholasClooney/Quest-3-Related-Stuff/README.md

   --target-device-id <target-device-id> \
   --install \
   --verbose \
-  --partial-app-name <app-name>
+  --partial-app-names <app-name-1 app-name-2 app-name-3>
 ```

+Note: --partial-app-names takes in one or more app names or the output from the compare-apps-across-devices.py like this
+  - com.apple.android.music
+  - com.calm.android
+  - com.openai.chatgpt
+  - com.pinterest
+  - com.reddit.frontpage

 This will:

+- Go through the list of apps
-- Search for a package containing "", e.g. `firefox`, on your source device
+- Search for a package containing `app-name`, e.g. `firefox`, on your source device
 - Pull all split APKs
 - Save them to `~/Documents/APKs/org.mozilla.firefox/`
 - Install them to your target device